-Keep up to date with your repayments and try not to make late repayments.
-Even if you are applying for a loan that doesn't need a high score, direct lenders will still want evidence that you will make repayments on time and that you aren’t already overstretched.
+Keep up to date with your repayments and try not to make late payments.
+Even if you are applying for a loan that doesn't need a high credit score, direct lenders will still want evidence that you will make repayments on time and that you aren’t already overstretched.
 If they see a patchy credit history that shows missed repayments or bad debts, it suggests that you struggle to manage credit effectively.

 There are now several great tools and services to help you build your credit score.
-One such example is LOQBOX, it helps you save money and improve your credit score by giving you a 0% interest loan that you pay off each month.
-In actual fact, this "loan" is more like a savings account: you simply choose how much you can save each month and start making those payments.
+One such example is LOQBOX, which helps you save money and improve your credit score by giving you a 0% interest loan that you pay off each month.
+In actual fact, this "loan" is more like a savings account - you simply choose how much you can save each month and start making those payments.
 Once the balance is reached, you can use the money you've saved.
 According to their site, most LOQBOX customers see improvement to their credit after four payments.

 Register to vote at your current address.
 Getting yourself on the electoral register not only means you can vote for who runs the country, but lenders often use your electoral details as a precaution against fraud, and to check that you live where you say you do.

-If you have any unused credit cards or accounts and you no longer require them, you should consider cancelling them.
-Lenders can take into account the credit limits available to you, not just what you currently owe.
+If you have any unused credit cards or accounts that you no longer require, you should consider cancelling them.
+Lenders may take into account the credit limits available to you, not just what you currently owe.

 A lender may check and leave a credit search footprint on your credit report each time you apply to borrow money online.
-Avoid making several applications close together as this could be a sign of financial hardship to lenders which stays for six years.
+Avoid making several applications close together, as this could be a sign of financial hardship to lenders, which stays on your credit file for six years.

 Reviewing your credit report and score can help put you in the best position when applying for credit, as well as alert you to identity theft.Apply Now